neooblaster/zcl_log_util/README.md

 As mentioned previously, the statement ``MESSAGE`` will update the global system structure.
-So to log the message in the log table simplify do as following :
+So to log the message in the log table, simply do as the following:

 ````abap
 " Done like this, the message will be redirected into lv_dummy as string.